-During our most recent site visit, we again met with OPD personnel responsible for this analysis and discussed with them how and why the Department should conduct further analysis of its stop data.
+During our most recent site visit, we again met with OPD personnel responsible for this analysis, and discussed with them how and why the Department should conduct further analysis of its stop data.
 OPD did not produce any additional data collection analysis during the current reporting period.
-However, we were alerted to an issue with data collection that significantly impacts the value of the data, which we optimistically believed would be the basis for OPD compliance with this and related Tasks.
-We learned that when OPD officers interact with groups of individuals, they do not record the data on each and every person in the group, which leaves the global data used for analyses significantly flawed.
+However, we were alerted to an continued issue with data collection that significantly impacts the value of the data, which we optimistically believed would be the basis for OPD compliance with this and related Tasks.
 We have discussed this issue in detail with Department personnel, and are hopeful that OPD will expeditiously implement corrective measures.
+While the Department contends that the NSA does not require analysis of the data, we strongly disagree.
+The NSA requires that specific data be accurately collected and documented.
+The only purpose for this collection is to determine if there is any desperate treatment occurring by OPD officers.
+It is clear that the data currently being collected is not accurate, and therefore it may take multiple reporting periods of better data to make a necessary sample for analysis.
+The data will not be accurate until OPD implements changes in policy and training as discussed above.

-We have a significant interest in OPD resolving the above issue in order that it can conduct appropriate analyses and, where necessary, address the outcomes of its analysis to ensure compliance with this Task.
+We have a significant interest in OPD resolving the above issue so that it can conduct appropriate analyses and, where necessary, address the outcomes of its analysis to ensure compliance with this Task.
 While the ability to summarize, search, and analyze stop data is an important aspect of this requirement, it is not the purpose; rather, the results, intervention, and other strategies developed from the analyses are critically important to ensuring fair and equal treatment of all people with whom police officers interact.
 The Department is not in compliance with Task 34.3.1.